Bioerosion

-of hydrolytically degradable polymer, for instance.

-Note 3: Erosion with constancy of the bulk molar mass is also observed in the case of in vitro abiotic enzymatic degradation.

-Note 4: In some cases, bioerosion results from a combination of cell-mediated and chemical degradation, actually.

 Bioerosion describes the breakdown of hard ocean substrates - and less often terrestrial substrates - by living organisms.
-Marine bioerosion can be caused by mollusks, polychaete worms, phoronids, sponges, crustaceans, echinoids, and fish; it can occur on coastlines, on coral reefs, and on ships; its mechanisms include biotic boring, drilling, rasping, and scraping.
-On dry land, bioerosion is typically performed by pioneer plants or plant-like organisms such as lichen, and mostly chemical (e.g. by acidic secretions on limestone) or mechanical (e.g. by roots growing into cracks) in nature.
+Marine bioerosion can be caused by mollusks, polychaete worms, phoronids, sponges, crustaceans, echinoids, gastropods and fish; it can occur on coastlines, on coral reefs, and on ships; its mechanisms include biotic boring, drilling, rasping, and scraping.
+Overall, the species that cause this phenomena are highly diverse coming from several kingdoms of life.
+On dry land, bioerosion is typically performed by trees, pioneer plants, or plant-like organisms such as lichen.
+Terrestrial bioerosion is performed by either chemical (e.g. by acidic secretions on limestone) or mechanical processes (e.g. by roots growing into cracks).
+In marine systems bioerosion occurs on nearly all coastlines, and all reef systems.

-Bioerosion of coral reefs generates the fine and white coral sand characteristic of tropical islands.
-The coral is converted to sand by internal bioeroders such as algae, fungi, bacteria (microborers) and sponges (Clionaidae), bivalves (including Lithophaga), sipunculans, polychaetes, acrothoracican barnacles and phoronids, generating extremely fine sediment with diameters of 10 to 100 micrometres.
-External bioeroders include sea urchins (such as Diadema) and chitons.
-These forces in concert produce a great deal of erosion.
-Sea urchin erosion of calcium carbonate has been reported in some reefs at annual rates exceeding 20 kg/m^{2}.

-Fish also erode coral while eating algae.
-Parrotfish cause a great deal of bioerosion using well developed jaw muscles, tooth armature, and a pharyngeal mill, to grind ingested material into sand-sized particles.
-In one study, bioerosion of coral reef aragonite by an individual parrotfish was estimated to occur at a rate of 1017.7±186.3 kg/yr (0.41±0.07 m^{3}/yr) for Chlorurus gibbus and 23.6±3.4 kg/yr (9.7*10^{−3}±1.3*10^{−3} m^{3}/yr) for Chlorurus sordidus.

-Bioerosion is also well known in the fossil record on shells and hardgrounds, with traces of this activity stretching back well into the Precambrian.
+Bioerosion by endolithic organisms is also well known in the fossil record on shells and hardgrounds, with traces of this activity stretching back well into the Precambrian (see gallery).
 Macrobioerosion, which produces borings visible to the naked eye, shows two distinct evolutionary radiations.
 One was in the Middle Ordovician (the Ordovician Bioerosion Revolution) and the other in the Jurassic.
 Microbioerosion also has a long fossil record and its own radiations.

+Reef Bioerosion

+Map of the global distribution of reef-building corals.

+Bioerosion of coral reefs generates rocks, the fine and white coral sand characteristic of tropical islands, and silt.
+The coral skeleton of both live and dead corals are converted to sand by internal and external bioeroders generating various sizes of sediment.
+While the reef structure is degraded, reef building organisms rebuild the reef in a delicately balanced carbonate budget where the overall growth of reefs out competes their degradation by a small margin.
+It is also important to note that while not traditionally considered within the term bioerosion larger prey fish such as sharks can break off larger chunks of reefs when in pursuit of prey or by humans by causing direct physical damage to a reef.

+Internal Bioerosion

+Internal bioeroders (borers) are organisms that break down the calcium carbonate coral skeletons while living within them and include two categories: Chasmoliths and endoliths.
+This occurs at various depths within the reef from a few micrometers to several cm and via mechanical, chemical, or both processes.
+Internal bioeroders such as algae, fungi, bacteria (microborers), protists, sponges (Clionaidae), bivalves (including Lithophaga), sipunculans, polychaetes, acrothoracican barnacles, and phoronids, generate extremely fine sediment with diameters of 10 to 100 micrometres while eroding corals.